redbilledpanda/VMWareHomeLab/README.md

 # Background
 This repository mainly contains some python scripts that I'm writing to revise about pyvmomi, that I had worked with sometime back.
-Recreating the vmware vsphere based lab at home is a moderately involved procedure, the details of which can be read from [here](mysite-not-up-yet).
+Recreating the vmware vsphere based lab at home is a moderately involved procedure, the details of which can be read from [here]([mysite-not-up-yet](https://redbilledpanda.github.io/2023/03/07/Let's-brew-a-vsphere-lab-at-home.html)).

 [pyvmomi](https://github.com/vmware/pyvmomi) is a vmware supplied SDK for the VMware vSphere API that allows you to manage ESX, ESXi, and vCenter.
 A (very) brief introduction to it can be read from [here](https://blogs.vmware.com/vsphere/2012/02/introduction-to-the-vsphere-api-part-1.html).